Blockages in pipes can be nasty, stopping waste from leaving your property.

 - Fat, oil and food scraps that become solid in pipes.

 - Wet wipes – even the ones labelled ‘flushable’ block your pipes.

 How do I know if the blockage is in my home?

 If the blockage is in your home, it’s your responsibility to unblock it.
-These signs may indicate it's in your home:
+These signs may show it's in your home:

-- Your neighbours aren't experiencing problems with their drains.
+- Your neighbours aren't having problems with their drains

-- Your property doesn’t share a drain with any other property (please see the image above).
+- Your property doesn’t share a drain with any others

 - There's no other flooding in the local area.